openhab/openhab-docs/installation/openhabian.md

 to get the automated openHABian installation going.

-Please note that we cannot test HW/OS combos beyond RPis upfront so there is no support / no promise for this work as explained in the [README](https://github.com/openhab/openhabian/blob/master/README.md).
+Please note that we cannot test HW/OS combos beyond RPis upfront so there is no support / no promise for this work as explained in the [README](https://github.com/openhab/openhabian#hardware-and-os-support).
-Drop us a note on Github.

 ## openHABian Configuration Tool
-The following instructions target a Raspberry Pi openHABian setup but should be applicable to all openHABian environments.
+The following instructions are targeted at a Raspberry Pi but should be applicable to all openHABian environments.
 Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command.

 (Hint: sudo executes a command with elevated rights and will hence ask for your password: `openhabian`).